 Modules 1-14 and 16-18 are supported by online lecture notes.
-Since T&K is primarily a graduate-level textbook and is not written in the same order as this course is taught, these notes are intended to distill the key points of the modules for use in this course.
+Since T&K is primarily a graduate-level textbook and is not written in the same order as this course is taught, these notes are intended to distill the key points of the modules for use in this course days due to weather or COVID).
+The day-by-day outline of lecture coverage is to be taken as a draft.
 In the event that lecture coverage lags behind the schedule, Module 18 may be cancelled.